wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/2-report-layout.md

 > [!div class="mx-imgBorder"]
 > [![Comparison of visual titles](../media/2-comparison-visual-titles-ss.png)](../media/2-comparison-visual-titles-ss.png#lightbox)

-You should also make sure that all labels within a visual are easy to read and understand.
+Make sure that all labels within a visual are easy to read and understand.
 You can turn on or off the labels for each series in your visual or position them above or below a series to make them clearer.
-Don't turn labels on for every visual because it might have the opposite effect by distracting users and making your report less accessible.
+Don't turn on labels for every visual because it might have the opposite effect by distracting users and making your report less accessible.

 Compare the following images, where the first image has fewer numbers or descriptions of the data, whereas the second has several.